Office Design Trends: 5 Big Ideas to Help You Build a Better Workplace

 HOW TO USE IT: Plan for cost-effective expansion with reconfigurable spaces.
 Take advantage of options like demountable walls and customizable furniture.
 Choose pieces that can adapt to changes in hardware and remember to always build in excess capacity for future technology upgrades.

 THE BIG IDEA: For decades, businesses saw office furniture as an expense, just another cost of doing business.
 Many companies cut corners by choosing low-cost furniture options but soon came to realize that there’s nothing more expensive than a cheap office chair.
 Today, more businesses are reaping the long-term, economic benefits of starting with better products, prioritizing durability and replacing items less often.

 HOW TO USE IT: Focus on value over cost.
 Improve the lifetime value and ROI of your office furniture by choosing quality furnishings that come with maintenance plans, warranties and obsolescence protection.

 THE BIG IDEA: Companies are driven by people.
 Technology gives today’s knowledge workers greater leverage and choice in where and how they work.
 The most successful spaces consider the needs of today’s diverse workforce and provide a healthy, engaging workplace.
 90% of respondents to a Gensler U.S. Workplace study believe that better workplace design and layout result in better overall employee performance.

 HOW TO USE IT: Design for human beings by considering a wide range of factors from activity and aesthetics to noise and natural light.
-Understand your workforce beyond generational differences to account for life-stage, job function and work style.
-Don’t make efficiency decisions at the expense of emotions and employee well-being.
+Understand your workforce beyond generational differences to account for life stage, job function and work style.
+Don’t make efficient decisions at the expense of emotions and employee well-being.

 Well-designed office environments can boost revenue.